 Despite all the chaos, Farron’s downfall appears to have passed by quietly on the world stage.
-The description of the Dreamchaser’s Ashes details that the man hoped to join the ranks of the Undead Legion.
-This occurs significantly after Farron’s collapse since he had been wandering the rotten forest for some time, collecting various local items along the way based on what the Shrine Handmaid derives from his ashes.
-If the circumstances surrounding Farron are widely known, why would the man even bother making an attempt?
-He is presumably Undead, and the Hidden Blessing on his persons further suggests a relation to the Queen of Lothric and the unkindled.
+The Dreamchaser’s Ashes belong to someone who wandered the rotten forest in the hopes of joining the Undead Legion.
+If the full circumstances surrounding Farron are widely known, why even bother making an attempt so long after the collapse?
+The Hidden Blessing derived from these ashes suggests a connection to the Queen of Lothric.
 If any country would have first learned about Farron’s destruction, it would be its towering neighbor.
 However, the Road of Sacrifices did end with Aldrich’s firelinking, so there was no more incentive to keep tabs on the Crystal Sage and the Keep more generally.
-If the fort didn’t normally keep regular contact with outsiders, so no one may have learned the full situation until rather recently if at all.
+If the fort didn’t normally keep regular contact with outsiders, no one may have noticed a problem until rather recently if at all.

 Old wolf crest medal.
 Proof of a pact with the Old Wolf of Farron.

 Equip to become a covenantor of the “Watchmen of Farron”.

 The watchmen are the ones who protect the warriors’ rest, and when something approaches the forest of Farron, it is their mission to hunt it as covenant spirits.